-In Case C-331/04, ATI EAC Srl e Viaggi di Maio Snc and others v ATCV Venezia SpA and others, one of the award criterion (organisational procedures) was allocated a maximum of 25 possible points.
+In Case C-331/04, ATI EAC Srl e Viaggi di Maio Snc and others v ATCV Venezia SpA and others, one of the award criteria (organisational procedures) was allocated a maximum of 25 possible points.
 The contract documents set out five factors that would be taken into account in the assessment of this criterion.
-After the bids had been submitted and opened, the jury responsible for assessing the bids decided to split the 25 maximum points for this criterion between the five specified factors (giving between 8 to 2 points for each factor).
+After the bids had been submitted and opened, the jury responsible for assessing the bids decided to split the 25 maximum points for this criterion between the five specified factors (giving between eight to two points for each factor).

 The ECJ held that it was for the national court to determine whether:

 In all the circumstances of the case, the decision to apply such weighting altered the criteria for the award of the contract set out in the contract documents or the contract notice.

 The decision contains elements which, if they had been known at the time that the tenders were prepared, could have affected that preparation.

 The decision to apply the weighting was adopted on the basis of matters which were likely to give rise to discrimination against one of the bidders.